Evaaaaaaa/Learn2Relax/README.md

 ## Data
 The labeled data is retrieved from Elsbeth Turcan & Kathleen McKeown [Dreaddit: A Reddit Dataset for Stress Analysis in Social Media](https://arxiv.org/abs/1911.00133).

-Picture below shows words similarities in the dataset
+Picture below shows word similarities in the dataset
 <img src="figs/similar_words.png" width="1000">

 Top 20 frequent words in stressed posts and non-stressed posts are